 Jumping Jules Poetry

 Welcome to Jumping Jules Poetry.
-Home of poet Julie Stevens (Jumping Jules).
+Home of poet Julie Stevens.
 Here you will find a selection of my poems that are honest, funny and moving.
-All written by myself.
 I hope you can relate to them.
 Jump in and have a look.

 Let your users know a little more about you.
 This is a great space to write long text about your company and your services.
 You can use this space to go into a little more detail about your company.
 Talk about your team and what services you provide.
 Tell your visitors the story.

-My name is Julie Stevens, but I use the name Jumping Jules.
-I’ve had Multiple Sclerosis (MS) for 30 years.
-I used to be a primary school teacher and was a successful athlete.
+I’ve had Multiple Sclerosis (MS) for over 30 years.
+I used to be a teacher and was a successful athlete.
 Nowadays, my MS has progressed so much, I use sticks, wheelchair or mobility scooter to move around.
 I love writing poetry and my poems tend to reflect the impact MS has on my life, as well as other topics close to my heart.
-I write poems for both adults and children.
+I write for both adults and children.
 I am thrilled they can relate to my poems and are finding them inspiring.
+My debut chapbook, Quicksand, was published in September 2020 by Dreich.
 Being disabled hasn’t stopped me from having fun.
 It just means I have to shine my light in a different way.

 I'm delighted to tell you my poem If I Can't has won a competition!!
-Read the poem here and find out more about it on my blog!!
+More on blog

-Go to my blog find out about my newspaper article in Cambridge News and read it below
+Go to my blog find out about my newspaper article in Cambridge News and read it here

-So thrilled Brian Moses, children's poet, has asked me to be a guest poet on his blog.
+So thrilled Brian Moses has asked me to be a guest poet on his blog

 'This is sadly so true'